dkoslicki/EMDUnifrac/README.md

 assert sum(F.values()) == 1
 assert diffab == {(2, 3): 0.14999999999999999, (0, 2): 0.10000000000000001}  # diffab is the differential abundance vector, also in a sparse matrix format: a dictionary with tuple keys using elements of Tint and values diffab[(i, j)] equal to the signed difference of abundance between the two samples restricted to the sub-tree defined by nodes_in_order(i) and weighted by the edge length lint[(i,j)].
 ```

+An example ([Example.py](https://github.com/dkoslicki/EMDUnifrac/blob/master/src/Example.py)) is included using real biological data (restricted to the phylum
+level for simplicity).

 ### Description of formats and syntax ###
 #### parse_tree ####